-Planned for release in late 2020, the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services LLC have combined our service offerings under a single name, Synchrous Risk Management.
+Released in 2021, the rebranding of the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services LLC to Synchrous Risk Management was released.
+The rebranding achieved the "blending" of all three entities into one name that is designed to capture the vast array of services available to affordable housing providers.
 Operations of all three entities will continue their full-service offerings under the shared Synchrous name and a new visual identity.
-HARRP, AHRP and the ORWACA Insurance Agency will continue to operate as the legal entities, so all financial transactions will remain with the three entities.
-Synchrous was intentionally formed to provide a unified point for risk management and specific coverages for affordable housing providers, be it public, LIHTC and/or non-profit.
+HARRP, AHRP and the ORWACA Insurance Agency will continue to operate as the legal entities, so all financial transactions will remain delineated appropriately.
+Synchrous was intentionally formed to provide a unified point for risk management and specific coverages for affordable housing providers, be it public, LIHTC and/ or non-profit.
 We will operate publicly as Synchrous.

-The Synchrous name exemplifies how we have worked together with you in providing better claims service and risk management solutions focused on serving affordable housing entities and owners.
+The Synchrous name exemplifies how we have worked together with you in providing outstanding claims service and risk management solutions focused on serving affordable housing entities and owners.
 It represents a unified and professional banner under which we can all more easily engage and offer our unique diversity of services.
 Throughout our close collaboration during the process and following a unanimous vote of confidence from our Board of Directors, the Synchrous name now signifies everything we do.
 We hope you feel as strongly connected to it as we do.